-- 111. Comment: By analogy with the right of equitable remuneration in some IP systems, and according to theories of 'compensatory liability' and the principle of equitable sharing of benefits, it has been proposed that holders of TK should be entitled to an equitable share of the benefits that others derive from the use of their knowledge, particularly when this use entails financial or commercial gain.
+- 117. Introduction: By analogy with the right of equitable remuneration in some IP systems, and according to theories of 'compensatory liability' and the principle of equitable sharing of benefits, it has been proposed that holders of TK should be entitled to an equitable share of the benefits that others derive from the use of their knowledge, particularly when this use entails financial or commercial gain.
 (Yet the benefits need not be financial or monetary in themselves, especially when this runs contrary to the values or express wishes of the community concerned).
 There may be many different holders of traditional knowledge: an individual may be entitled to compensation or receipt of benefits, or TK may be so diffuse in origin that only a national, global or regional fund could be an equitable means of distributing benefits.
-Therefore along with consideration of a possible entitlement to equitable remuneration the gap analysis may also extend to the absence of appropriate institutional frameworks for managing and sharing benefits, financial or otherwise. - 112.
-Gap: A collective entitlement to equitable remuneration or other equitable benefit-sharing from the commercial use of TK in general or other derivation of benefits from TK, apart from the entitlements established for specific forms of TK, such as biodiversity-related TK under the CBD. - 113.
-Gap: Appropriate institutional framework for the collection and equitable distribution of benefits (especially when these are financial in character). - 114.
+Therefore, along with consideration of a possible entitlement to equitable remuneration, the gap analysis may also extend to the absence of appropriate institutional frameworks for managing and sharing benefits, financial or otherwise. - 118.
+Gap: A collective entitlement to equitable remuneration or other equitable benefit-sharing from the commercial use of TK in general or other derivation of benefits from TK, apart from the entitlements established for specific forms of TK, such as biodiversity-related TK under the CBD. - 119.
+Gap: Appropriate institutional framework for the collection and equitable distribution of benefits (especially when these are financial in character). - 120.
 Example: The traditional medical knowledge of a certain community is used to develop a successful line of consumer medical products.
-Apart from other considerations (such as the right to be acknowledged), the community may be entitled to a share of the benefits from this commercial activity: this need not be in strictly financial terms (and community members may not welcome such monetization of their knowledge), but may be in terms of non-financial benefits such as involvement in research activities, culturally appropriate community level development, and sustainable harvesting of the materials used.

-V. CONSIDERATIONS RELEVANT TO DETERMINING WHETHER THOSE GAPS NEED TO BE ADDRESSED

-- 115. The considerations relevant to determining whether the gaps identified need to be addressed may be classed as: - institutional/process-oriented considerations, and - substantive considerations. - 116.
+Apart from other considerations (such as the right to be acknowledged), the community may be entitled to a share of the benefits from this commercial activity: this need not be in strictly financial terms (and community members may not welcome such monetization of their knowledge), but may be in terms of non-financial benefits such as involvement in research activities, culturally appropriate community level development, and sustainable harvesting of the materials used. - V. CONSIDERATIONS RELEVANT TO DETERMINING WHETHER THOSE GAPS NEED TO BE ADDRESSED - 121.
+The considerations relevant to determining whether the gaps identified need to be addressed may be classed as: - institutional/process-oriented considerations, and - substantive considerations. - 122.
 Institutional/process considerations include whether an existing international process is already addressing a particular gap, and what this means for further work addressing the same gap.
-An example is the question of enhanced disclosure requirements for TK in the patent system which are being considered in several forums.
-Apart from the discussion about the substantive issue, there is also a process-related debate about which should be the appropriate forum or forums for dealing with such a question. - 117.
+Apart from the discussion about the substantive issue, there is also a process-related debate about which should be the appropriate forum or forums for dealing with such a gap. - 123.
 By contrast, substantive considerations include considering whether there are compelling policy reasons for a particular gap to be addressed.
-For example, there may be a legal 'gap' in principle over the protection of TK against non-commercial private use, but this may not be seen as a policy priority, in contrast at least to profitable commercial uses of knowledge. - 118.
+For example, there may be a legal 'gap' in principle over the protection of TK against non-commercial private use, but this may not be seen as a policy priority, in contrast at least to profitable commercial uses of knowledge. - 124.
 Further considerations may relate to determining not whether but how a gap may be filled for instance, whether binding international law, political encouragement or a model law may best fill an identified gap.
 These are discussed largely in the final section of this gap analysis.